-Anxiety disorders reflect disorders that share a general feature of excessive fear (i.e. emotional response to perceived or real threat) and/or anxiety (i.e. anticipation of future threat) and demonstrate behavioral and functional disturbances as a result.
-Panic attacks are one of the most common feature that can occur in the context of many anxiety disorders and reflect a type of fear response.
+Anxiety disorders reflect disorders that share a general feature of excessive fear (i.e., emotional response to perceived threat) and anxiety (i.e., the anticipation of future threat), resulting in behavioral and functional disturbances.
+Panic attacks are one of the most common features that can occur in the context of many anxiety disorders and reflect a type of fear response.

-Anxiety isn’t developed or caused by a single factor but a combination of mutiple things.
-There are factors that play a role, including personality factors, difficult life experiences and physical health.
+Anxiety isn’t developed or caused by a single factor but a combination of multiple things.
+Some factors, including personality factors, difficult life experiences, and physical health, play a role.

-Some people who experience anxiety conditions may have a genetic susceptibility towards anxiety and these conditions can sometimes run in a family.
-However, someone blod related, experience anxiety or other mental health condition doesn’t mean you’ll automatically have or develop anxiety.
+Some people who experience anxiety conditions may have a genetic susceptibility towards anxiety, and these conditions can sometimes run in the family.
+However, if someone blood-related experiences anxiety or other mental health conditions, it doesn’t mean you’ll automatically have or develop anxiety.

 Research says that some people with certain personality traits are more likely to have anxiety.
-For example, children who are perfectionists, easily worried, nervous, shy, lack self-esteem or controlling, sometimes develop anxiety during the stages of their life.
+For example, children who are perfectionists, easily worried, nervous, shy, lack self-esteem, or controlling in nature, sometimes develop anxiety during the stages of their life.

-Anxiety conditions may develop because of one or more stressful life events or surrounding.
+Anxiety conditions may develop because of one or more stressful events or surroundings.
 Common triggers include:

 Physical health problems

-Chronic physical ailment can also contribute to anxiety conditions or impact on the treatment of either the anxiety or the physical illness itself.
+A chronic physical ailment can also contribute to anxiety or impact the treatment of either the anxiety condition or the physical illness itself.
 Common serious conditions associated with anxiety conditions include:

-- Some physical conditions can mimic anxiety conditions, like an overactive thyroid.
-It can be useful to see a doctor and be assessed to determine whether there may be a medical cause for your feelings of anxiety.
+Some physical conditions can mimic anxiety conditions, like an overactive thyroid.
+It can be helpful to see a doctor and be assessed to determine whether there may be a medical cause for your feelings of anxiety.

-While some people may experience an anxiety condition on its own, others may experience multiple anxiety conditions, or other mental health conditions.
+While some people may experience an anxiety condition on its own, others may experience it with other mental health conditions.
 Depression and anxiety conditions often occur together.
-It’s important to check for and get assistance for all these conditions at the same time.
+If you feel depressed or paranoid while experiencing anxiety, please seek medical assistance immediately.

 Some people who experience anxiety may use alcohol or other drugs to help them manage their condition.
 In some cases, this may lead to people developing a substance use problem along with their anxiety condition.
-Alcohol and substance use can aggravate anxiety conditions particularly as the effects of the substance wear off.
-It’s important to check for and get assistance for any substance use conditions at the same time.
+Alcohol and substance use can aggravate anxiety conditions, particularly as the effects of the substance wear off.

-It’s normal to feel anxious about moving to a new place, starting a new job, or taking an exam.
-This type of anxiety is unpleasant, but it may motivate you to work harder and to do a better job.
-Ordinary anxiety comes and goes, but does not interfere with your everyday life.
+Feeling anxious about moving to a new place, starting a new job, or taking an exam is normal.
+This type of anxiety is unpleasant, but it may motivate you to work harder and do a better job.
+Ordinary anxiety comes and goes but does not interfere with your everyday life.
 This type helps you grow.

-On the other hand, anxiety disorder, the feeling of fear may be with you all the time.
+On the other hand, with Anxiety Disorder, the feeling of fear may be with you all the time.
 It is intense and sometimes debilitating and does not go away.
 Anxiety disorder will affect your day-to-day life and will interfere with basic functions such as sleep, focus, and decision-making.

 Common anxiety signs and symptoms include: